amtung/Workout-Log/README.md

 # Workout-Log
-This is an easy to use app for you to track your workout progresses everyday!
+This is an easy to use app for you to track your workout progresses everyday (by using Core Data)!